 I like the response by Authority Nutrition who states: Coconut oil has been demonized in the past because it contains saturated fat.
 In fact, coconut oil is one of the richest sources of saturated fat known to man, with almost 90% of the fatty acids in it being saturated.

-They go straight to the liver from the digestive tract, where they are used as a quick source energy or turned into so-called ketone bodies, which can have therapeutic effects on brain disorders like epilepsy and Alzheimer’s.
+They go straight to the liver from the digestive tract, where they are used as a quick source energy or turned into so-called ketone bodies.
+These can have therapeutic effects on brain disorders like epilepsy and Alzheimer’s as well as increase energy, mood and brain function as well as control weight .
 Sounds good to me!

 #1 Gentle on your dog’s digestive system